youranye/RPG-Game-Void-Quest/README.md

 ![code coverage](README_Resources/code_coverage.jpg)

+We also thoroughly playtested the game.

 ### Exceptions to testing
 Some non-deterministic functions have been excluded from testing due to tests not being able to be reproducible.
 This specifically affects the attack and specialAttack functions in BattleManager.
 The outcomes of these functions rely on multiple randomly generated numbers.
 The behavior of these functions has been verified by other tests that call these functions and by thorough playtesting.
 In the future, we could test these by providing an interface to generate random numbers which would be passed into classes requiring randomness, allowing us to deterministically mock the random interface.